Who we work with

 Manchester Metropolitan University

-The film aimed to raise awareness of gender-based violence and the language of misogyny, partnering with Manchester Women’s Aid.
-It also looks at how poetry can be a tool for social change.
+The film explores gender-based violence through the lens of language, poetry and creative activism.
+The festival was organised by award-winning poet, writer and Manchester Met Senior Lecturer, Dr Kim Moore, with the aim of raising awareness of gender-based violence and the language of misogyny, partnering with Manchester Women’s Aid.
+It also examines how poetry can serve as a tool for social change.

 Performance and Poetry

-Brave Day worked with Producer Caroline Kelly to create 3 films with prominent poets, performers and writers asking ‘What is Performance Poetry?” for a learning resource commissioned by BBC and The Open University to supplement the Kae Tempest documentary aired on BBC 2
+A creative learning resource commissioned by BBC and The Open University.
+Brave Day worked with Producer Caroline Kelly to create 3 films featuring prominent poets, performers, and writers asking, “What is Performance Poetry?”
+The learning resources supplemented a Kae Tempest documentary aired on BBC 2

 connect.open.ac.uk/history-and-the-arts/being-kae-tempest